mussol/tribute-gaudi/README.md

 # tribute-gaudi
 Tribute page to Antoni Gaudí

-Used HTML almost exclusively.

-Originally created at CodePen.io in the framework of FreeCodeCamp: http://codepen.io/mussol/pen/XKyoAk
+Originally created at CodePen.io in the framework of FreeCodeCamp: https://codepen.io/mussol/pen/XKyoAk